-The following are examples of how our experienced professionals have assisted clients in meeting their human resources and labor relations challenges:
+The following are examples of how our experienced professionals have assisted clients in meeting their training and labor relations challenges:

 One of F&H Solutions Group’s largest telecommunications clients was acquired by another company.
 This acquisition resulted in the creation of a multibillion-dollar global leader in infrastructure solutions for communications networks.
 The new organization expressed a need for diversity-related consulting work to satisfy the requirements of an Equal Employment Opportunity Commission (EEOC) conciliation agreement.
 The agreement required the organization to implement a full-scale diversity program and report its progress to the EEOC on a monthly basis for the next three years.